Rio Serrano Hotel + Spa, Patagonia, Torres del Paine, Chile Review

 We opted for a Superior room because these rooms have incredible views of the mountains.
 Standard rooms are similar, but overlook the small village instead of nature.

 Our room featured massive picture windows, next to which horses and dogs roamed freely, creating a picturesque scene against the backdrop of the Paine massif.
-The room felt designed to blend into the scenery, with neutral colors such as brown and tan dominating.
+The room felt designed to blend into the scenery, with nteutral colors such as brown and tan dominating.
 Aside from the view, the hotel room felt very much like a luxury hotel room you’d find in any major city, with a comfortable king bed, blackout curtains, a cozy chair next to the window, and a large bathroom.

 Price and What’s Included on the All-Inclusive Plan